-Then, given $m_{\dot{\balpha}}$, the posterior expectation of the GP $ f_{\dot{\balpha}}(\balpha)$ conditioned on measurement data, we can solve the differential equation (coupled with boundary conditions) $\dot{\balpha}(t) = m_{\dot{\balpha}}(\balpha(t))$ with $\balpha(0) = \balpha_0 \in \mathcal{X}.$ Alternatively we can replace $m_{\dot{\balpha}}$ with a sample of the posterior GP. \iain{Note that unlike GP-dpHs as described in \citep{tan24}, this version of GP-dpHs is still infinite-dimensional at this stage.
+Then, given $m_{\dot{\balpha}}$, the posterior expectation of the GP $ f_{\dot{\balpha}}(\balpha)$ conditioned on measurement data, we can solve the differential equation (coupled with boundary conditions) $\dot{\balpha}(t) = m_{\dot{\balpha}}(\balpha(t))$ with $\balpha(0) = \balpha_0 \in \mathcal{X}.$ Alternatively we can replace $m_{\dot{\balpha}}$ with a sample of the posterior GP. \iain{Note that unlike GP-dPHS as described in \citep{tan24}, this version of GP-dPHS is still infinite-dimensional at this stage.
 Its discretization is achieved using the Partitioned Finite Element Method (PFEM) in Section \ref{sec:prior-pfem-gp-dphs}.
-This procedure consisting in first studying/controlling a dpHs and then discretizing is known as late lumping, as opposed to first discretizing it and then controlling it (early lumping), see \citep{marko2018early}.} Finally, this approach ensures \emph{discretization invariance} over the estimation of $\mathcal{H}$ and the related dynamics, as described in e.g. \citep{lassas, stuart_bayes_inverse_pb}.
+This procedure consisting in first studying/controlling a dPHS and then discretizing is known as late lumping, as opposed to first discretizing it and then controlling it (early lumping), see \citep{marko2018early}.} Finally, this approach ensures \emph{discretization invariance} over the estimation of $\mathcal{H}$ and the related dynamics, as described in e.g. \citep{lassas, stuart_bayes_inverse_pb}.

-\section{Discretization of the GP-dpHs with PFEM : PFEM-GP-dpHs}
+\section{Discretization of the GP-dPHS with PFEM : PFEM-GP-dPHS}

 To perform numerical simulations, we need to discretize the GP $f_{\dot{\balpha}}$, or more precisely, write a GP $f_{\underline{\dot{\alpha}}}$ on the discrete coefficients of the discretization of $\dot{\balpha}$.
-To achieve this, we combine the GP-dpHs method with the partitioned finite element method (PFEM) \citep{PFEM} which has the advantage of being \denis{structure-preserving, in so far as the power balance of the dpHs is preserved at the discrete level}, see equation \eqref{eq:dphs-balance-wave}.
-We call this the PFEM-GP-dpHs method, which we illustrate below on a dissipative nonlinear wave equation in 1D.
+To achieve this, we combine the GP-dPHS method with the partitioned finite element method (PFEM) \citep{PFEM} which has the advantage of being \denis{structure-preserving, in so far as the power balance of the dPHS is preserved at the discrete level}, see equation \eqref{eq:dphs-balance-wave}.
+We call this the PFEM-GP-dPHS method, which we illustrate below on a dissipative nonlinear wave equation in 1D.